SELF GUIDED AUDIO TOURS HAWAII

 9. Zephyr Cove Beach (NV)

-Once you pull into the entrance, bear left for the restaurant and general store and park there just to get out for a few minutes for a peek at this gorgeous beachfront and the forest surrounding it and dotted with log cabins.
-Or, park at the beach and spend some time relaxing and soaking up the sun.
-Water activity rentals and volleyball are available for your enjoyment.
+Once you pull into the entrance, bear left for the restaurant and general store and park there.
+Then take a few minutes to explore this gorgeous beachfront and the forest surrounding it, dotted with log cabins.

 10. Take a Cruise on the M.S.
 Dixie II Paddlewheeler (NV)